lilcezz/DarkFork/docs/extras/webhooks.md

 ### `egg`

-An `egg` event is sent whenever RocketMap detects that an egg has appeared at a gym.
+An `egg` event is sent whenever DarkFork detects that an egg has appeared at a gym.

 **Important: while the webhook type name for `egg` events is `egg`, when this data is sent to a webhook the `type` field will be `raid`.**